-Delicious tagliatelle pasta coated in a creamy blue cheese and spinach sauce and ready in the time it takes to cook pasta – perfect for busy midweek evenings!
+Delicious tagliatelle pasta coated in a creamy blue cheese and spinach sauce and ready in the time it takes to cook pasta – this Gargano Pasta with Spinach and Blue Cheese Sauce is perfect for busy midweek evenings!

 But I do really love my Italian surname and I was even more excited to discover that Gargano is actually a region of Italy (it’s the little sticky out bit just above the heel) – it looks beautiful and I really, really want to visit one day.

 So anyway, we were out one day in a nearby town in Sussex, where they just happened to have an Italian market.
-Well, like most foodies I always make a beeline for markets, I just love them!
+Well, like most foodies I always make a beeline for markets, I just love them – and especially Italian ones!
 This one was fab, full of delicious Italian breads, cheeses, olives and other antipasti…I could have stayed there all day and spent a fortune!
 Browsing around we discovered Gargano pasta – this was beyond exciting and I just had to buy some!

 Well, this was a few weeks ago and like many of my foodie purchases it languished in the cupboard for quite a while waiting for me to dream up something delicious with it…then we went away on holiday and I cooked a lot of pasta on holiday, as it’s so quick and simple, and so I was reminded of a great easy peasy pasta recipe I haven’t done for ages.
 It’s one of those wonderful recipes which is done in the time it takes to cook pasta – great for super busy days!